janbugel/python-image-editor/README.md

 # Python image editor
-resizes images to around 500 kb
+resizes all images in the folder to around 500 kb speed optimized with concurrency